robandpdx/request-repo-create/README.md

  - access via team permissions
  - anything else that [safe-settings](https://github.com/github/safe-settings) can provide

- You simnply don't want developer running naked in the streets, creating repos all willy-nilly!!
+ You simply don't want developer running naked in the streets, creating repos all willy-nilly!!

 ## Solution
 Disable repo creating for all users in the target org.
 Users requesting a new repo will open an issue in this repo, triggering a GitHub actions workflow that will create a new repo settings file for the requested repo in your [safe-settings](https://github.com/github/safe-settings) admin repo.
 The new repos settings file is created from a template stored in your [safe-setting](https://github.com/github/safe-settings) admin repo.
 [Safe-settings](https://github.com/github/safe-settings) will apply the standard rules, configured by the admins for all repos.
 Upon successul addition of the new repo settings file to the [safe-setting](https://github.com/github/safe-settings) admin repo, the issue will be closed.
 If [safe-setting](https://github.com/github/safe-settings) is setup and working properly, the new repo will be created according to the new repo settings file.